Leo-Corporation/InternetTest/README.md

 ## Features
 * Dark mode
 * Check your Internet connection
-* Integrated browser to test your connection on websites
 * Automatic update system
 * Settings
 * Multilingual (French and English)